mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Ruthless when betrayed—holds grudges forever

 ### Background & History
-Born in 1090 CR to a minor merchant family in Goldreach.
+Born in 1090 CR to the lesser branch of House Goldshore—descended from a younger son who split from the main family a century earlier.
 Half-elf heritage from his elvish mother.
+While the main Aldris line held the official lordship, Davos's branch always chafed at their secondary status.

 Showed talent for trade and manipulation from youth.
 Built family business into trading empire through combination of shrewd deals and ruthless elimination of competitors.

-Became leader of House Goldshore at age 50 (1140 CR) when his uncle died (officially natural causes, but Davos was involved).
-Transformed House Goldshore from wealthy merchants into de facto rulers of Goldreach.
+By age 50, his wealth rivaled the main house, though he lacked their title and legitimacy.

+The relationship between Davos and Lord Aldris III has always been complicated.
+They share blood (distant cousins), business interests (the Goldshore trading network), and mutual suspicion.
+Davos officially serves as the family's "Merchant Prince"—handling day-to-day commerce while the Aldris line maintains noble legitimacy.
+In practice, Davos wields more actual power and secretly resents the arrangement.

+His ultimate goal: reunite the Goldshore branches under HIS leadership.
+He's patient, methodical, and has been maneuvering for decades.
+Lord Aldris III is old (178), and Lord Aldris IV lacks Davos's ruthlessness.
+When the moment is right, Davos intends to claim the entire house—through legal manipulation, blackmail, or if necessary, more direct means.

 Currently the richest individual in Tirvandor (excepting maybe dragons).
 Worth estimated 8-10 million gold pieces.
-Controls approximately 40% of maritime trade between continents.
+Controls approximately 40% of maritime trade between continents—more than the "main" branch of his own house.

 Married twice (both wives died of "illness").
 Currently widowed.
-Has one legitimate child:
-- **Lady Serina Goldshore** (age 45, half-elf) - His heir and trade minister
+Has no legitimate heirs—a deliberate choice.
+He believes legitimate children would be targets, liabilities, or rivals.
+Instead, he's positioning himself to claim Lord Aldris IV's daughter Serina as his own heir through adoption or marriage alliance when he takes over the main house.

 Rumored to have several illegitimate children across both continents.
-Uses them as agents sometimes.
+Uses them as agents but has acknowledged none officially.

 ### Connections
 - **Business Partner:** Captain Sylara Windchaser (merchant fleet)
-- **Ally:** Sultan Rashid Al-Sahir (trade agreements)
+- **Ally:** Sultan Rashid Ashborne (trade agreements)
+- **Family Rival:** Lord Aldris IV Goldshore (main branch heir—Davos resents his legitimacy, Aldris distrusts Davos's ambitions)
-- **Rival:** Trade Prince Lucian Goldfingers (Merchant League)
+- **Competitor:** Trade Prince Lucian Goldfingers (Merchant League)
 - **Tool:** Master Crimson (criminal syndicate—Davos uses them, they don't know)
 - **Curiosity:** High Queen Aelindra (wants trade deal with Aethoria)
 - **Problem:** House Crystalborn (old naval rivalry)